Christmas Cactus Not Growing

 Symptoms

-- plant appearing static after flowering
+- the plant appearing static and unchanged shortly after finishing its flowering display

 Causes